Yes. This is also to make it easier to re-order as you can view all your prior orders.

 You may also choose to serve the food cold.

 If there is any food remaining after your little one is done eating, you can enjoy it yourself or throw it out.

 Yes.
 As the food is made fresh, we recommend freezing upon delivery.
 Thaw the jars overnight in the fridge.
 The jars are freezer safe.

-We currently deliver throughout Toronto, Etobicoke, Mississauga, Richmond Hill, Aurora, King City, Oak Ridges, Kleinburg, Maple, Concord, Vaughan, Woodbridge, Thornhill, North York and Markham.
+We currently deliver throughout Toronto, Etobicoke, Mississauga, Richmond Hill, Aurora, King City, Oak Ridges, Kleinburg, Maple, Concord, Vaughan, Woodbridge, Thornhill, North York, Scarborough and Markham.
 Click here to see if you are in our service area.